abemscac/pies-doc/docs/react/component-rendering.md

 <Video src="/video/react/component-rendering_rendering-is-recursive.mov" />

-In the above example, `Child` is not using any state declared in `Parent`; however, whenever `Parent` re-renders, `Child` will also re-render.
+In the above example, `Child` is not using any state declared in `Parent` as props; however, whenever `Parent` re-renders, `Child` will also re-render.
 In most cases this is fine, because `Child` may not be a computationally espensive component; but if it is, it would be not ideal to re-render `Child` whenever `Parent` re-renders.
 So, is there a way to change this behavior, so that we don't re-render `Child` when `Parent` re-renders?

 One way is to use memoization functions to memoize the rendered output of `Child`, we'll talk about this in [Optimization Functions](./optimization-functions).
 Another way is to make use of the **`children`** prop of a React component.